NCiccarelli/Question_answering_with_Transformers_library_and_Gradio_webapp/README.md

 The latter command is used to install the environment as a kernel in Jupyter notebooks.

-Fine tuning the BERT model for text classification
+**Question answering with the transformers library and the Gradio webapp**

-The code that fine-tunes the BERT model for text classification is reported in the repo's jupyter notebook.
+The code for question answering and the code for the Gradio app is reported in the repo's jupyter notebook.